Robotics Nanodegree Program Syllabus: Term One, in Depth

 Project: Pick and Place

-In this project, using what you now know of kinematics, you’ll use ROS to manipulate a robotic arm with six degrees of freedom to pick up an object from one location and put it another.
+In this project, using what you now know of kinematics, you’ll use ROS to manipulate a robotic arm with six degrees of freedom in simulation to pick up an object from one location and put it another.
 You’ll need to first identify where the object is located, then successfully retrieve it and put it in another location without running into obstacles in the environment.
 Once you master this, you’re ready for the Amazon Robotics Challenge!

 Weeks Five and Six: Controls